 In 1985, Michael Knight, a former FDA investigator, bought the company from Mr. Quinn and moved it into a facility in the South Fairmount neighborhood of Cincinnati.
 Mr. Knight leveraged his FDA background to expand the services offered to include testing of food, pharmaceuticals, cosmetics and dietary supplements.
 He also opened the analytical chemistry department, implementing GMP quality standards throughout the operation.

-The Q Laboratories, Inc. main building has a unique place in Cincinnati history.
-Built in 1911, the building comprises over 14,000 square feet of space located in one of cities oldest neighborhoods, five minutes from Downtown Cincinnati.
-The building originally housed the offices of the Herancourt Brewing Company, a now-defunct microbrewery that operated in the early 20th century.
-In the late 1800s and early 1900s, Cincinnati was known as the brewing capital of the world, entailing over 36 breweries (including Herancourt) producing over 1.3 million barrels of beer a year.
-The building survived the great 1937 flood that struck Cincinnati when the Ohio River actually engulfed several feet of the building.
+With continued success, Q Laboratories eventually outgrew the South Fairmount facility and, in 1997, moved to 1400 Harrison Avenue.
+This lab building has a unique place in Cincinnati history.
+Built in 1911, it comprises over 14,000 square feet of space located in one of the city’s oldest neighborhoods, just five minutes from downtown Cincinnati.
+The building originally housed the offices of the Herancourt Brewing Company, a now defunct brewery that operated in the early 20th century.

 In 2000, the business was acquired by David Goins, who at that point served as the Laboratory Director.
 Growth continued and, in 2010, Q Laboratories opened up a new 9,000 square foot addition which allowed for the expansion of laboratory space and a more efficient workflow.